Yazid-lab/LinuxNetworkManager/README.md

 The micro-services project is based on **gRPC** and **Protobuf**.
 The language pick is: **C++** / **Python**

-The gRPC Network Configuration service should provide the following methods:
+The gRPC Network Configuration service should provide the following methods: \
-Set Network interface status (up/down)
+-Set Network interface status (up/down)\
-Set Network interface main configuration (DHCP/static) Set Network interface other configuration (MAC@, metric, ...etc) Return list of Network interfaces
+-Set Network interface main configuration (DHCP/static)\
+-Set Network interface other configuration (MAC@, metric, ...etc)\
+-Return list of Network interfaces\
-Return the detailed information about one or all interfaces Set the network route configuration.
+-Return the detailed information about one or all interfaces\
+-Set the network route configuration.

 # Nice to have:
 **Yocto** : Linux build system